In this post, I’m going to discuss the best travel tips for wrestling.

 One of my favorite tools is google.
 As an example, you can go to google.com and type “hotels in fargo nd” and you can quickly filter by date, hotel ratings, and whether it is a 3 to a 5-star hotel.

 Before driving to that wrestling tournament, make a list.

-Getting down the road forty miles and realizing you forgot your kids best wrestling shoes at home can cause for both unexpected stops and unexpected spending.
+Getting down the road forty miles and realizing you forgot your kids best wrestling shoes at home can cause unexpected stops and spending.

-Before you leave making a list of all your essentials is an excellent way of being sure you won’t get caught on the road unprepared.
+Before you leave, make a list of all your essentials is an excellent way of being sure you won’t get caught on the road unprepared.
 Checking your list, packing, and checking again is the best way to ensure you packed everything.

 Here is a list of items I bring to wrestling tournaments